bparanj/crystal/electronics/book/basics/inductive-reactance.md

 ### Observations:

-- **Voltage and Current Phase Difference**: You will notice that the voltage across the inductor and the current through the circuit are not in phase.
+- **Voltage and Current Phase Difference**: You will see that the voltage across the inductor and the current through the circuit are not in phase.
 The voltage leads the current in an inductive circuit.
 - **Reactance**: The inductive reactance (\(X_L\)) can be calculated using the formula \(X_L = 2\pi fL\), where \(f\) is the frequency of the AC source and \(L\) is the inductance.
 This reactance affects the amplitude of the current and voltage.

 ### Explanation: